lydell/dual/readme.md

     settings := {delay: 70, timeout: 300, doublePress: 200}

 `delay` is the number of milliseconds that you must hold a dual-role key in order for it to count as a combination with another key (comboKeys only, though).
+Set it to `0` to turn off the feature (of course).

 `timeout` is the number of milliseconds after which the downKey starts to be sent, and the upKey won't be sent.
+Set it to `-1` to turn the feature off—to never timeout.

 `doublePress` is the maximum number of milliseconds that can elapse between a release of a dual-role key and its next press and still be called a doublePress.
+Set it to `-1` to disable doublePress-ing, and thus repetition.

 _comboKeys_ are keys that enhance the accuracy of the dual-role keys.
 They can be set as such: